Aberdeen Restaurant Week is back and north-east residents are once again in for a fine feast of a time.

 Restaurants involved include Cafe Boheme, Da Vinci, Foodstory, City Bar and Diner, The Lounge Bar and Kitchen to name a few.

-Signing up for the first time are BrewDog Castlegate, Prezzo Marischal Square, Hop and Anchor, The Stag, Revolucion de Cuba, Avo Aberdeen and Sears.
+Signing up for the first time are BrewDog Castlegate, Prezzo Marischal Square, Hop and Anchor, The Stag, Revolucion de Cuba and Avo.

 Pairing beers to the food, BrewDog Castlegate staff will be able to advise what beer goes best with each dish and can also recommend must-tries for those looking for something a little different.